Evelien van Es Business & Life Coaching

 5.2 If payment for the delivery of services or products is to be made in advance, the customer cannot assert any right to delivery thereof before full payment of the amount due to the provider has taken place;

-5.3 The provider sends the customer invoices for services and products it has delivered or (in the case of advance payment) to be delivered;
+5.3 The provider sends the customer invoices for services and products it has delivered or (in the case of advance payment) to be delivered, and if desired also for products (such as books);

 5.4 The provider is entitled to send invoices electronically to the email address indicated by the customer;